 The word "Resistance" literary means to oppose or resist something.
 This word can be used in terms of a resistance generated by police or arm forces to stop the crowd or mob to stop the protest or violence, or it can be used as a technical term in the field of electronics and electrical engineering to show opposition of flow of electricity.

 In this article, we will discuss about the word "Resistance" in domain of Electrical and Electronics Engineering.

 Resistance is the property of a material or tendency to oppose or resist the flow of current or electricity.

 The unit of measurement of resistance is "ohms" Ω. It is denoted by capital "R" and it is a real number mathematically.
 The terms "resistance" in electrical and electronics is used for DC "Direct Current" circuits.
 The instrument used to measure resistance is called "Ohmmeter"

 The DC circuit is the one that has a DC voltage or current source and the flow of direction of current is unidirectional.
 Any circuit that is operated by battery or DC power supply or any DC voltage source like solar panels they are said to be DC circuits.

 What is Impedance:

-The Impedance is resistance used in AC circuits.
+The PCB Impedance is resistance used in AC circuits.
 The circuit where the power source is AC like alternator, generator or commercial 220V/110 V outlet.
 The AC circuit is the one in which line frequency (50Hz or 60Hz) plays important role.
 The AC circuit contains Inductor and Capacitors which have frequency dependant resistance called "Reactance".
 This reactance plus the DC resistance forms AC Impedance of AC circuits.